John Gorman (entertainer): Career

 Gorman was the founder of the comedy music group The Scaffold, with Mike McGear (now McCartney) and Roger McGough.
-They best known for their records, 1967 "Thank U Very Much" and their 1968 hit single "Lily the Pink", which was Christmas number one of that year.
-The Scaffold disbanded in 1974 but all three members would form the successor the band GRIMMS, formed at the suggestion of Gorman.
-The 'G' in Gorman providing the 'G' in GRUMMS name (Gorman, Roberts, Innes, McGear, McGough, Stanshall).
+They are best known for their records, "Thank U Very Much" (1967) and their 1968 hit single "Lily the Pink", which was Christmas number one of that year.
+The Scaffold disbanded in 1977 but all three members would form the successor, the band GRIMMS, formed at the suggestion of Gorman.
+The 'G' in Gorman providing the 'G' in GRIMMS name (Gorman, Roberts, Innes, McGear, McGough, Stanshall).

 During the 1970s he made brief film appearances in Frankie Howerd's medieval set farce Up the Chastity Belt (1971), Melody (1971), Terry Gilliam's Jabberwocky (1977), where he is credited as 'second peasant', and The Music Machine (1979) as a newsagent.
 In the early 1970s, Gorman created his "P.C.
 Plod" character and from 1972—1973 he released two novelty singles with Island Records.
 A short film was made starring Gorman as P.C.
 Plod in 1972 and the character was revived on Tiswas.
 He also made a comedy musical album for DJM Records, Go Man Gorman in 1977.

 He also made appearances on the British children's television show Tiswas between 1977 until the shows end in 1981 (becoming a regular member in 1978).
 Gorman, with Tiswas presenters Chris Tarrant, Sally James and Bob Carolgees, was one of the Four Bucketeers, a novelty band whose highest-charting single was "Bucket of Water Song", which reached No. 26 in the UK Singles Chart in 1980.
 The Bucket of Water song was originally a sketch made by Gorman for the show.